 And because Attorney General Barr wants to represent Donald Trump, I think he should resign.

-AG Barr resigned.
+A.G.
+Barr resigned.

-Well, pardon me.
+Well, pardon me?

-Should I resign?
+Should the Barr resign?

-I think he's lost the conference.
+I think he's lost the confidence of the American people.

 I think he should.